aiming-taxonomy/glossary/governance.md

 - identifying requirements
 - assisting with project infrastructure
 - fixing bugs
+- suggesting features
-- suggesting features, new classifications and new concepts
+- suggesting new concepts or changes to concepts
 - giving feedback on things within the current project

 Contributors engage with the project through the issue tracker and the discussion board, or by writing or editing documentation.
 They submit changes to the project itself via patches, which will be considered for inclusion in the project by existing committers (see next section).
 The [Github discussion pages](https://github.com/aiming-taxonomy/aiming-taxonomy/discussions/) is the most appropriate place to ask for help when making that first contribution.